d1mnewz/interviews/README.md

 * Last book you read
 * How much time do you need to start working full time for us?
 * What do you do when you get stuck on some problem for too long?
-* Tell me your 3 best failures
+* Tell me your 3 best/last failures
 * Describe what Human Resources means to you.
 * What is broken around you?
+* When was the last time when you did not agree with some blog post/book/video?
+What was that and why you did not agree?
+* When was the last time when you shared the knowledge with somebody else?
+Did you like it?
+Why did you do that?
+* Explain me your learning process, validation of the information and using it in practice.

 # What you can ask the company
 Don't ask them if you just wanna make an impression because you will.
 And it's gonna be a freaking bad impression - asking by template without any enthusiasm.
 What I really like to do is to start doing 96 and after recruiter asked you "Where do you see yourself in 5 years" it's totally reasonable to ask where the company sees itself in 5 years.